-The Community Research Needs Database (CRND) connects Brown students to Providence based organizations to collaborate on semester, summer, or year-long research projects.
+The CRC's Community Research Needs Database (CRND) connects Brown students to Providence based organizations to collaborate on semester, summer, or year-long research projects.
 Through the database, community organizations can take on student research partners to fulfill unmet research needs for specific projects or programs.
 Students may receive credit for their work through Departmental Independent Study Projects (DISPs), Academic Internships (AIs), Independent Study Projects (ISPs), final research papers, capstone projects, or theses.

 Many Providence community organizations have great ideas and research needs but do not have the time, manpower, or resources to thoroughly pursue them.
 Many Brown students would like to make their work more meaningful and increase their engagement with the Providence community.
 The CRND provides a space for Providence organizations to list their research needs, to be searched by Brown students.
 Interested students are independently responsible for contacting and pursuing projects with community partners.
 Both parties are responsible for establishing direct communication and pursuing a meaningful collaborative relationship.

 Contact information and brief descriptions of potential projects are available here.
 Individual research project expectations should be negotiated between the student research partner and the organization.
 It is integral that both parties are upfront and clear about the standards and ambitions for the work.

 - Independently contact community partners via the CRND website and follow-up consistently.

 - Work with the community partner to delineate research trajectory, including detailed topic and final product definition.